Maine Apostille Services — Fast & Simple Mail-In Processing

 How much does a Maine apostille cost

-The Maine Secretary of State charges a $10 state fee per document.
+The Maine apostille state fee is $10 per signed document.
 Our service fee includes document review, preparation, submission, tracking, and return shipping.
 We confirm the total cost upfront before anything is mailed.

 What documents can be apostilled in Maine

-Common Maine documents that can be apostilled include birth certificates, marriage certificates, death certificates, divorce decrees, diplomas, academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
-Maine apostilles and authentications are used to verify notarized documents or public official signatures for use abroad.
+Common Maine documents that can be apostilled include birth certificates, marriage certificates, death certificates, diplomas, school transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.

 Do I need an original or a certified copy for a Maine apostille

 It depends on the document type.
-Maine vital records usually require certified copies issued by the proper Maine authority.
-Notarized documents must meet Maine notarization requirements.
+Maine vital records and court documents generally need to be official certified copies, and notarized documents must be properly notarized.
 We confirm exactly what you need during document review.

 Can a Maine birth certificate be apostilled

 Yes.
-Maine birth certificates can be apostilled if they are certified copies issued by the proper Maine authority.
+Maine birth certificates can be apostilled if they are official certified copies issued by the proper authority.
 We verify your copy before you mail it to avoid delays.

 Can notarized documents be apostilled in Maine

 Yes.
-Notarized documents such as affidavits, powers of attorney, and business documents can be apostilled if they are notarized by a Maine-commissioned notary public.
+Notarized documents such as affidavits, powers of attorney, and business documents can be apostilled if they are properly notarized and meet Maine requirements.
 We review notarizations to ensure they meet state requirements.

 Where are apostilles issued in Maine

-Apostilles for Maine-issued documents are issued by the Maine Secretary of State.
+Apostilles for Maine-issued documents are issued by the Maine Secretary of State in Augusta.

 Can Maine documents be apostilled for use in another country

-Apostilles are used for documents going to countries that are members of the Hague Apostille Convention.
-If the destination country is not part of the Hague Convention, authentication may be required instead.
+Apostilles are used for documents going to countries that are parties to the Hague Apostille Convention.

 Do I need to be in Maine to get a Maine apostille